-The insights students glean from this role play inform our study of Vietnam throughout the unit.
-Along with the timeline, just mentioned, which traces U.S. economic and military aid to
+Along with the timeline, just mentioned, which traces U.S. economic and military aid to France, we follow up with: a point-by-point study of the 1954 Geneva Agreement ending the war between the French and Vietnamese; and from the perspective of peasants and plantation laborers in southern Vietnam, students evaluate the 1960 revolutionary platform of the National Liberation Front.
+Students later read a number of quotations from scholars and politicians offering opinions on why we fought in Vietnam.
+Presidents Kennedy, Johnson, and

-France, we follow up with: a pointby-point study of the 1954 Geneva Agreement ending the war between the French and Vietnamese; and from the perspective of peasants and plantation laborers in southern Vietnam, students evaluate the 1960 revolutionary platform of the National Liberation Front, Students later read a number of quotations from scholars and politicians offering opinions on why we fought in Vietnam.
-Presidents Kennedy, Johnson, and Nixon assert in almost identical language that the United States was safeguarding freedom and democracy in South Vietnam.
-President Kennedy: "For the last decade we have been helping the South Vietnamese to maintain their independence."
-Johnson: "We want nothing for ourselves - only that the people of South Vietnam be allowed to guide their own country in their own way."
-Students ponder these platitudes: If it were truly interested in Vietnam's "independence," why did the U.S. government support French colonialism?
+Marine commando forces of the U.S.-supported French Expeditionary Corps land in Vietnam on July 27, 1950.

-On April 7, 1965, President Johnson gave a major policy speech on Vietnam at Johns Hopkins University.
-Here, Johnson offered a detailed explanation for why the United States was fighting in Vietnam [included in The Viet-Nam Reader, edited by Marcus Raskin and Bernard Fall, pp. 343-350].
-Embedded in the speech was his version of the origins of the war.
+Nixon assert in almost identical language that the United States was safeguarding freedom and democracy in South Vietnam.
+President Kennedy: "For the last decade we have been helping the speech was his version of the origins of the war.
 As Johnson, I deliver large portions of the speech, and students-as-truth-seeking-reporters pepper me with critical questions and arguments drawn from the role play and other readings and activities.
 Following this session, they write a critique of LBJ's speech.
-Afterwards, we evaluate how several newspapers and journals-The New York Times, The Oregonian, I.F.
+Afterward, we evaluate how several newspapers and journals-the New York Times, the Oregonian, I.F.
 Stone's Weekly-actually covered President Johnson's address.